hannahkendall04/M148_Project/README.md

 Random Forest Model F1 Score: 0.9798994974874371
 Random Model TPR: 0.975
 Random Model TNR: 0.985
-Random Forest Model AUC: 0.9958875
-Random Forest Model CV AUC: 0.9984374999999999, 0.9896875, 0.9975, 1.0, 0.996875
+Random Forest Model AUC (validation data): 0.9958875 Random Forest Model CV AUC (validation data): 0.9984374999999999, 0.9896875, 0.9975, 1.0, 0.996875
-Random Forest Model CV Accuracy: 0.975, 0.9625, 0.9625, 1.0, 0.95
+Random Forest Model CV Accuracy (validation data): 0.975, 0.9625, 0.9625, 1.0, 0.95
 ```

 The AUC is particularly interesting because it is a measure of how well the model can distinguish between the two classes.
 The AUC (which is 0.9958875) is close to 1.0.
-This indicates a nearly perfect model performance.
-This could be an indication of overfitting, but it could also be an indication that the model is performing well, which is not surprising given the distinct audio features of the two genres we chose to classify.
+This indicates a nearly perfect model performancel, which is not surprising given the distinct audio features of the two genres we chose to classify.

-Despite our success with these machine learning methods, our primary methodology for classifying songs into genres was through PCA and clustering algorithms.
-We chose these as our primary methodology because we wanted to create a model that is easy to visualize, gives us lots of information about the data set, and is easy to scale to an arbitrary number of genres.
+PCA and clustering algorithms were used as exploratory tools.
 We used PCA on our scaled data to determine the most significant features in our data set.
 We then used KMeans and Hierarchical clustering on several different sets of genres to analyze the effectiveness of clustering for classifying genres.
 Both Kmeans and Hierarchical clustering performed well with classifying chicago house and canto-pop genres, with results shown below:

 ```
 KMeans Accuracy: 0.9208416833667334